ControlledChaos/controlled-chaos-plugin/README.md

 * Tooltipster - https://github.com/iamceege/tooltipster
 * FitVids - https://github.com/davatron5000/FitVids.js

+### Starter Settings Pages
+One settings page via the default WordPress method and one settings page using the ACF Options Page method (if ACF is active).

+### Sample Custom Post Type
+Rename and duplicate as needed.

 ### Clean Up the Admin
 A little tidying up of the clutter, and removal of items to which inexperienced users ought not have access.